IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-account-setup.md

 ## Persona Mapping

-Mapping the users in your organization to the [roles](https://marketplace.redhat.com/en-us/documentation/user-management) defined the Marketplace.
+Start with mapping the users in your organization to the [roles](https://marketplace.redhat.com/en-us/documentation/user-management) defined in the Marketplace.
 Use the spreadsheet linked [here](https://ibm.box.com/s/cnlyomts9tcotp0ukavbfhu9wpzt1602) to map the user roles.

 ## Register
-All participants are required to register at [Marketplace](https://marketplace.redhat.com/en-us/registration/om) Use your corporate email id to register a new account if you do not have an IBM ID.
-Use your IBMid to login if you have already an IBMid.
+All participants are required to register at [Marketplace](https://marketplace.redhat.com/en-us/registration/om) Use your corporate email id to create a new account.
+Select "Continue with IBMid" if you have already an IBMid.
+Use a credit card during at the payment method step.
-Use your personal credit card during the registration process.
-[Note: Payment step is not required for whitelisted accounts.]
-Stat
+[Note: Payment step is not required for whitelisted accounts.
+Software trials will not incurr any charges on the credit card.]

 ![Payment setup](images/rhm-payment-info.png)

-Personal account vs Organization account.
-TODO

 ## Seting up Oganization